werf/werf/docs/_includes/documentation/reference/cli/werf_build.md

             Defaults to $WERF_SSH_KEY*, system ssh-agent or ~/.ssh/{id_rsa|id_dsa}, see
             https://werf.io/documentation/reference/toolbox/ssh.html
   -S, --synchronization=''
-            Address of synchronizer for multiple werf processes to work with a single stages
+            Address of synchronizer for multiple werf processes to work with a single repo.

+            Default:
+            * $WERF_SYNCHRONIZATION or
-            storage (default :local if --stages-storage=:local or kubernetes://werf-synchronization if non-local stages-storage specified or $WERF_SYNCHRONIZATION if set).
-The same
+            * :local if --repo is not specified or
+            * kubernetes://werf-synchronization if --repo is specified

-            address should be specified for all werf processes that work with a single stages
+            The same address should be specified for all werf processes that work with a single
-            storage. :local address allows execution of werf processes from a single host only.
+            repo. :local address allows execution of werf processes from a single host only --tmp-dir=''
-      --tmp-dir=''
             Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --virtual-merge=false